putting/My-Tech-Notes/javaRelated/java/interview/ConcurrentHashMap .md

 - HasMap has infinite looping issue: http://javabypatel.blogspot.com/2016/01/infinite-loop-in-hashmap.html

 ## Main Points
 - Put CHM.
-Determine segment index, then as with HashMap:
+Determine node index, then as with HashMap:
 - PUT HashMap.
   a) Get hashcode from key
   b) Evaluate hashcode to determine bucket.